 The 11-foot (3.35-meter) tall spacecraft was built around an eight-sided magnesium framework with four rectangular solar panels for 449 watts of power.
 The heart of the spacecraft was the 26-pound (11.8-kilogram) Control Computer and Sequencer (CC&S) computer which was designed to independently operate Mariner without intervention from ground control.

-The photos showed heavily cratered and chaotic areas not unlike parts of the Moon.
+The photos showed heavily cratered and chaotic areas, not unlike parts of Earth's Moon.
 Images of the south polar region showed intriguing detail of an irregular border.
 The scientific instruments indicated that the polar cap gave off infrared radiation consistent with solid carbon dioxide.

 Mariner 6 eventually entered heliocentric orbit (1.14 × 1.75 AU) and NASA continued to receive data from the vehicle until mid-1971.